dper/time/README.md

 Motivation
 ==========
 World clocks are good, but customizable ones are great.
 We usually only care about a few different timezones in a few different cities, and extra text makes things cluttered and hard to read.
 In my case, I want to know the time where my relatives live.
-So, we want to see only those timezones, and we want the geographical names to be those cities.
+I want to see only those timezones, and I want the geographical names to be those cities.
 For example, my grandmother lives in Tennessee, which is in the same timezone as New York.
-On some world clocks, "New York" would be displayed, but all I want to know is the time in Oak Ridge.
+On some world clocks, "New York" would be displayed, but why?
+All I really want to know is the time in Oak Ridge.
 These scripts lets you decide what the place name should be.

 Contact